epinowcast/epinowcast/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation if required.
 - [ ] My code follows the established coding standards.
 - [ ] I have added a news item linked to this PR.
-- [ ] I have updated the package development version by one increment in both `NEWS.md` and the `DESCRIPTION`.
 - [ ] I have reviewed CI checks for this PR and addressed them as far as I am able.

 <!-- Thanks again for this PR - @epinowcast dev team -->